PetNil/test-repo/README.md

 test-repo
 =========

-This is my first attempt to see this works.
+This is my first attempt to see how this works.